juliaguida/oystercard/engineering_projects/toolbox.md

   - facilitate a feedback session in every retrospective
     - first theme can be about pairing expectations
 - set timers for role switching, and timers for pairing sessions.
-  - 1hr pairing in 15 min sessions before switching roles.
+  - 1 hour pairing in 15 min sessions before switching roles.

 #### We're not sure we're learning much without a tutorial

-- Focus on giving yourself a clear objective and a way to test that you've achieved it, eg:
+- Focus on giving yourself a clear objective and a way to test that you've achieved it, e.g.:
-  - Objective: I can follow the flow of data in a req/res cycle
+  - Objective: I can follow the flow of data in a request/response cycle
     - Test: diagram the flow of data using boxes and arrows for a process like going to the homepage/submitting a form
   - Objective: I can do some rails by myself
     - Test: build a small rails app without a tutorial
-  - Objective: I understand how http requests map to Rails routes
+  - Objective: I understand how HTTP requests map to Rails routes
-    - Test: Explain to someone how config/routes.rb relates to controllers
+    - Test: Explain to someone how `config/routes.rb` relates to controllers

 - take notes on your understanding
 - explain your learning to someone else